 The sight of just a single spider may strike fear into certain individuals.
 However, it is hardly a reason to call an exterminator.
 The spiders that are frequently found in the Warminster area are ordinary, representing little threat.
 In fact, spiders are a beneficial species because they are able to control the population of many unwanted pests.

-Broad-faced sac spiders, common house spiders, daddy longlegs spiders, grass spiders and wolf spiders are the most common species found in and around Warminster homes and businesses.
+Broad-faced sac spiders, common house spiders, grass spiders and wolf spiders are the most common species found in and around Warminster homes and businesses.
 With the exception of the wolf spider, these varieties spin webs to capture prey.
 These webs may become a nuisance, especially when spiders are present in considerable numbers.
 Property owners who notice an inordinate number of spiders around their home or office are advised to seek assistance from a licensed pest control professional to determine whether or not an underlying pest infestation is behind the overabundance of spiders.